Yandex Cloud

 kubectl get po --output wide

-The output of this command displays the nodes on which your pods are currently running.
+The output of this command shows the nodes on which your pods are currently running.

 The migration is based on scaling the StatefulSet controller.
-To migrate a stateful workload:
+To migrate stateful workloads:

 1. Get a list of StatefulSet controllers to find the name of the one you need: